Ahmed-AG/aws-vpc-fw/README.md

 # aws-vpc-fw
-Sample Terraform code to deploy an AWS VPC with AWS Network Firewall
+This is a sample Terraform code to deploy an AWS VPC with AWS Network Firewall